joxathann/Academic-Projects/README.md

-# hello-world
+# Academic-projects
-just another repository
+just another repository containing all the code ive written throughout my academic career for credibility purposes and proof of skill